pendradragon/Scripts/README.md

 # Scripts

-Scripts written for CSec 201.
+Scripts written for NSSA 221.